 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

 You can start an IRA account with many banks or any brokerage firm in Belleville, IL, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.

-This last option is seldom advisable unless you are in urgent need of money now.
+This last option is seldom advisable unless you are in grave need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could potentially result in a large amount of your savings going towards taxes and not into your pocket.
+This may result in a large amount of your savings going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 - Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into your new IRA or 401(k).
 Each custodian runs differently, so the best first step is to reach out to your previous employer's 401(k) company for their process.